QCDIS/NaaVRE-website/Readiness-level-framework.md

 ### From workshop use to operational service
 The virtual lab is an operational service if all previous criteria apply and additionally the following criteria apply:
 - Dependencies are specified.
-The dependencies are in the dockerfile, but should be duplicated in the metadata such that a person can in theory also run the source code on their own machine after installing the dependencies manually.
+The dependencies are in the dockerfile of the virtual lab, but should be duplicated in the metadata such that a person can in theory also run the source code on their own machine after installing the dependencies manually.
-- <span style="color:green">Deployed on MyLifeWatch</span>
+- Deploy the virtual lab on MyLifeWatch.

 ### During operational service
 The following should be done during operational service:
+- Expand and adapt the virtual lab where useful or necessary.
-- Make the containerized cells and workflow interoperable with other systems when use cases for the interoperability between NaaVRE and another system arises.
+- Make the containerized cells and workflow interoperable with other systems where use cases for the interoperability between NaaVRE and another system arise.

 #### Operational service milestones
+The following milestones can occur when a virtual lab runs as an operational service:
-- Users of the virtual lab manage to run their own scenarios in the virtual lab.
+- Users of the virtual lab successfully run their own scenarios in the virtual lab.
 - Virtual lab developers make their own modifications to the virtual lab to facilitate their research.
 - Users come up with ideas that spawn the creation of a new virtual lab:
 Whenever users of the virtual lab come up with a new idea that does not fit in the possibilities of existing virtual labs,